 Exercising with Hashimoto’s Disease

 The key to exercising with Hashimoto’s Disease is to work within your abilities and make progressive steps to better health.
-Cardiovascular exercise, strength training, and stretching are all exercises that can be beneficial.
+Cardiovascular exercise, strength training, and stretching will have significant beneficial effects – both short and long term.
 When you are properly medicated exercise and proper nutrition will help you lose weight and get in better shape.
 If you are not properly medicated though, you may experience weight gain or no change in body fat.
 There are numerous types of exercise programs out there, but we find steady, progressive exercise to be the best solution.

 Hashimoto’s Disease and Cardiovascular exercise